Schinzel Hypothesis on average and rational points: Random Ch atelet varieties

-for every prime $p\notin S\cup\{q_i\}$ and also for the real place.
+We apply Theorem \ref{cor:almostal} to our $n_0$ and $M$, with $Q_i(t)=P_i(t,\m_{0,i})$.
+It gives that for 100\% of $\m$ there is an integer $\nu\equiv n_0\bmod M$ such that each $q_i=P_i(\nu,\m_i)$ is a prime.
+We have \beq{eq:BWV 853 Stokowski}{{\rm inv}_p(\chi, q_i)={\rm inv}_p(\chi,P_i(\nu,\m_i))=0} for every prime $p\notin S\cup\{q_i\}$ and also for the real place.
 The real condition trivially holds since $q_i>0$.
 A prime $p\notin S\cup\{q_i\}$ does not divide $q_i$ and is unramified in $K$, so the condition holds for such $p$.
 Therefore, by global reciprocity we have